divx118/cifs/README.md

 cifs mounting
 =============

+There is now also a google chromeos app available in the store.
+More info https://github.com/GoogleChrome/chromeos_network_file_share/

 mount smb share on chromeos in developermode

 For being able to load modules outside /lib/modules from chromeos we will need to disable module_locking.